-(v) Private Law
+v.
+Private Law

 Module Code

 Private International Law LPIL4810

 Research Report LRRP4800

 One of the following electives:

 Alternative Dispute Resolution LADR4810

 Law of Damages LDAM4810

 Law of Estoppel and Enrichment LEAE4810

 Electronic and Internet Law LEIL4820

-Financial Planning Law LFPL4810

-Prerequisite: To register for this module, a student must

-already have passed Law of Persons (LPSN1512), Law

-of Contract (LLOC2605), Family Law (LFAM2613), Law

-of Succession and Administration of Estates (LSAE2623)

-and Law of Property (LPRO3723).
+Financial Planning Law Prerequisite: To register for this module, a student must already have passed Law of Persons (LPSN1512), Law of Contract (LLOC2605), Family Law (LFAM2613), Law of Succession and Administration of Estates (LSAE2623) and Law of Property (LPR03723).
+LFPL4810

-Financial Planning Law LFPL4820

-Prerequisite: To register for this module, a student must

-already have passed Law of Persons (LPSN1512), Law

-of Contract (LLOC2605), Family Law (LFAM2613), Law

-of Succession and Administration of Estates (LSAE2623)

-and Law of Property (LPRO3723).
+Financial Planning Law Prerequisite: To register for this module, a student must already have passed Law of Persons (LPSN1512), Law of Contract (LLOC2605), Family Law (LFAM2613), Law of Succession and Administration of Estates (LSAE2623) and Law of Property (LPR03723).
+LFPL4820

 Medical Law LMED4820

 Moot LMOT4800

 Religious Legal Systems LRLS4820

 Sectional Titles LSCT4810

 Law of Trusts LTRU4820

-- This module will not be offered in 2024. - The number of available spaces for each of the focus areas, and for each of its corresponding electives, is determined annually by the Faculty.
+• The number of available spaces for each of the focus areas, and for each of its corresponding electives, is determined annually by the Faculty.
 Space in a particular focus area and its corresponding electives is not guaranteed.
 If a student cannot register for one of the focus areas or its corresponding electives due to the registration cap being filled, an alternative focus area or elective must be chosen.

-RULE E2: BACHELOR OF LAWS (LLB) As a second Bachelor's Degree (study code BC340000 (540 credits))
+RULE E2 | BACHELOR OF LAWS (LLB)

+As a second Bachelor's Degree (study code BC340000 (540 credits))

-- For example, a student can register for an LLB degree after obtaining a Bachelor of Commerce in Law degree, hereafter referred to as the BCom (Law) degree.
-In terms of the policy of the Faculty of Law recognition of law modules is only granted if the modules were completed within 7 years from the date on which the module was passed to the date of application for recognition (Faculty Rule E1.5). - E2.2 The General Academic Rules as well as Faculty Rule E1 are applicable to these curricula mutatis mutandis.
+The LLB can also be obtained as a second Bachelor's Degree.
+For example, a student can register for an LLB degree after obtaining a Bachelor of Commerce in Law degree, hereafter referred to as the BCom (Law) degree.
+In terms of the policy of the Faculty of Law recognition of law modules is only granted if the modules were completed within 7 years from the date on which the module was passed to the date of application for recognition (Faculty Rule E1.5).

+The General Academic Rules as well as Faculty Rule E1 are applicable to these curricula mutatis mutandis.